Skip to main content

 console.log(result); // { id: "msg_…", status: "queued", livemode: false }

-vars holds your template variables ({{name}}, and so on).
-Sends are asynchronous: the call returns status: "queued" once SenderKit accepts the message, and delivery happens out of band.
+vars fills the {{name}} holes in your template.
+Sends are asynchronous: the call returns status: "queued" once SenderKit accepts the message (or "scheduled" if you passed a future scheduledAt), and delivery happens out of band.

 5